-\end{proposition} The difference between the expressions~\eqref{eq:PBM:pap3} and~\eqref{eq:PBM:pap} lies only in the handling of the overlaps.
-The color constraint encoded in the ratio of the $\bar\mu$, respectively the ration of the partition functions $Z$, is precisely the same and is the one responsible for the possible lack of continuity.
-Finally note that $\bar\mu$ as well as $\chi$ factorize over connected components in $\BM^a(\bar\eta)$ and hence in the ratio in~\eqref{eq:PBM:pap3} we see cancellations. \begin{proof}[Proof of Proposition~\ref{prop_3}] Using the Slivnyak--Mecke theorem for the iid marked PPP $\bfPi$, we can calculate for all non-negative measurable test functions $f$,
+\end{proposition} The difference between the expressions~\eqref{eq:PBM:pap3} and~\eqref{eq:PBM:pap} lies in the handling of the overlaps.
+The color constraint encoded in the ratio of the $\bar\mu$, respectively the ratio of the partition functions $Z$, is precisely the same and is the one responsible for the possible lack of continuity.
+Finally note that $\bar\mu$ as well as $\chi$ factorize over connected components in $\BM^a(\bar\eta)$ and hence in the ratio in~\eqref{eq:PBM:pap3} we see cancellations. \begin{proof}[Proof of Proposition~\ref{prop_3}] Using the Mecke formula for the iid marked PPP $\bfPi$, we can calculate for all non-negative measurable test functions $f$,

 which verifies the GNZ equation. \end{proof}